-- Check prerequisites; - Hand round Course Schedule for folk to fill in.
+- Check prerequisites; - Hand round Course Schedule for people to fill in.

-Introduction to the Course, Coach Award, Role and Remit and British Canoeing Awarding Body Coaching Pathway:
+Introduction to the Course, Coach Award Pathway, Role and Remit and British Canoeing Awarding Body Coach Pathway:

-Provide an overview of the journey to Coach Award Coach Assessment and the options (canoe and/or kayak), along with the role and remit of a Coach Award;
+- Provide an overview of the journey to SUP Open Water Coach Assessment and the options; - Provide an overview of the role and remit of a SUP Open Water Coach;

-- Provide an overview of the qualifications beyond the Coach Award to allow further individual discussion as is required during course; - Quick run through of programme for the course and in more detail Day 1; - Reinforce the aim of the training to build on existing experience and learning (e.g. Core) to develop their discipline specific coaching; - Identify resources (eLearning, books, etc.) available for them to get stuck into.
+- Provide an overview of the options beyond the Coach Award to allow further individual discussion as is required during course; - Quick run through of programme for the course and in more detail Day 1; - Identify resources (eLearning, books, etc.) available for them to get stuck into.